Wizzerrd/GodotAgent/README.md

 Welcome to the GodotAgent Plugin for Godot 4!
+This is a plugin providing LLM integration in Godot Engine using Eidolon AI SDK

 ### Features
 * Configure an agent with Eidolon and connect it to your game in Godot